snowles/Mynewjavacoding/README.md

 # Mynewjavacoding
-forlearningjavacoding
+for learning java coding
-//helloeverone,this is my first java coding ,following is my practice
+//hello everone,this is my first java coding ,following is my practice